The HSSF Readiness Assessment is a structured assessment of your ability to apply the Hiking Safety Systems Framework in realistic conditions.

 Understanding the framework is the foundation.

-Applying it under pressure is the certification.
+Applying it under pressure is what readiness looks like.

 It evaluates how you interpret developing situations, recognise system strain, and make decisions before small issues become difficult to recover from.